ryanwanghr/CourseDataAnalyser/README.md

 # CourseDataAnalyser

 Beacuse of licensing issues, I can not include the code for the project.
-However, here is a demo of the finished product which shows both the front end and the backend behaviors: https://www.youtube.com/watch?v=9FgDirdSrSA
+However, here is a demo of the finished product which shows both the front end and the backend behaviors, narrated by my partner: https://www.youtube.com/watch?v=9FgDirdSrSA